kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 Individual developers, companies, even entire industries keep choosing to adopt AI tools.
 Each choice seems reasonable on its own.
-Yet these small decisions add up to big outcomes that no one controls or really wants.
+Yet these small decisions add up to big outcomes that no one controls.
 Coordinating across a whole industry feels nearly impossible.

 I suspect our options are more limited than we'd like to believe.
 Even if we